Devportal CMS? CI/CD? Docs as code? Why choose if you can have them all?

 It is an anti-pattern to force all three stakeholder groups to have their authoring experience in the developer portal.
 While it can make sense for business audiences to author in the developer portal CMS, because it helps them to integrate an API into the business vision and developer marketing framework, we typically recommend our customers to adjust the toolchain to what is already working for your authors.
 We see our developer portal solution as a publishing CMS and not a cure-all authoring interface.
 This gives our customers more flexibility to adjust their toolchain to their organization’s requirements.

 But what does this mean for the maturity of your developer portal?
-Just like the other three dimensions, operational maturity is also a sliding scale, and it is probably hard to clearly identify at what point you progress to the next stage of maturity.
+Just like the other two dimensions, operational maturity is also a sliding scale, and it is probably hard to clearly identify at what point you progress to the next stage of maturity.
 But for the model's function we have separated operational maturity into the following 3 stages:

 Devportal as a project: Your devportal is part of an API roll-out, a project team has been assigned to create an API documentation site to help promote your APIs.
 The bare minimum documentation has been created by the API developers and the API team lead has done their best to create a few business documentation pages.
 There is however no process or plan to update the documentation.
 There is no technical writer on the team who will iterate on the content to improve developer experience.